 - Long List: Richard's list of titles, and tropes compared to the other characters.

-- And his list of decrees when he mistakenly assumes to be worshiped as a divine.
+- And his list of decrees when he mistakenly assumes to be worshipped as a divine.

-- Names to Run Away From Really Fast: A subversion, though he may have taught others to fear the name.
+- Names to Run Away from Really Fast: Invoked.
+He may have taught others to fear the name.